Operation Branchform: Peter Murrell arrested

 Peter Murrell resigned as SNP chief executive in March 2023 owing to a dispute over membership numbers during the SNP leadership election.
 On 5 April 2023, Murrell was arrested by Police Scotland in connection with Operation Branchform, with the police saying they were conducting searches at a number of addresses.
 The police searched Murrell and Sturgeon's private residence in Glasgow, including the garden, and also searched and removed documentation from the SNP's headquarters in Edinburgh.
 After questioning, Murrell was released without charge pending further investigation.
 A Niesmann + Bischoff motorhome, with a sales price of around £110,000, was subsequently seized from the home of Peter Murrell's mother in Fife as part of the investigation.
 Neighbours reported that the motorhome had never been moved.
-Beattie said he did not know about the purchase of the motorhome at the time.
+The party's treasurer, Colin Beattie, said he did not know about the purchase of the motorhome at the time.

-The police's tactics in their search of Sturgeon and Murrell's home, especially the erection of a forensic tent over the front door, were questioned by Scottish Nationalists.
+The police's tactics in their search of Sturgeon and Murrell's home were questioned by Scottish Nationalists.
+The erection of a blue forensic tent over the front door was denounced by numerous SNP figures, and became one of the defining images of the investigation.
 Noel Dolan, a former special adviser to Nicola Sturgeon, said: "I believe the police behaviour in the use of tents outside and invading the former First Minister's home has been very heavy handed.
 It was completely over the top."
 Dolan called for the issue of police powers to be raised in the Scottish Parliament.
 His comments were criticised by Calum Steele, general secretary of the Scottish Police Federation, as "based on theory rather than fact".
 Police Scotland declined to comment on an ongoing investigation.
 Others claimed that the investigation was a conspiracy: SNP MSP James Dornan accused the police and media of having "some kind of collusion about making sure the media are in attendance when the slightest thing happens", and described the search of the Sturgeon-Murrell home as "like Fred West's house".
-Police Scotland denied any suggestion that the media was informed of the search ahead of time.
+Police Scotland denied any suggestion that the media was informed of the search ahead of time, and insisted that the use of tents was to maintain privacy from the media.
 Mairianna Clyde, a former SNP candidate for the City of Edinburgh Council who was later reselected for the 2024 council by-election, wrote on Twitter: "We should be completely clear about the events of the last few days.
 The British establishment could not destroy the SNP at the polls.
 So they are destroying us through the media and a deliberately protracted overblown police and legal action."